 Academic and Research Bio

 Aaron Han Joon Magnan-Park is Assistant Professor in the Department of Comparative Literature at the University of Hong Kong.
 He received his Ph.D. in Film Studies from the University of Iowa.
-He specializes in pan-Asian cinema with a focus on Hong Kong action and contemporary South Korean cinema.
+He specializes in poly-Asian cinema with a focus on Hong Kong action and contemporary South Korean cinema.
 He engages with film aesthetics, culture, theory, history, and sound from an Asian-centric perspective.
 Previous academic appointments include the University of Iowa, Université Paris-Sorbonne (Paris IV), the American University of Paris, Illinois State University, Illinois Wesleyan University, Victoria University of Wellington, and the University of Notre Dame.
-He is a member of the editorial board for The Journal of Korean Studies, The Journal of Japanese and Korean Cinema, Film Matters, and the Hong Kong University Press.
-He has published in peer-reviewed journals such as Asian Cinema, Journal of Chinese Cinema, Journal of Japanese and Korean Cinema, Journal of Korean Studies, Post Script, and The Journal of Japanese and Korean Cinema.
-He also has chapters in the following anthologies: Towards Sustainable Economics and Security Relations in East Asia: U.S. and ROK Policy Options; Korean Wave; Chinese Connections: Critical Perspectives on Film, Identity, and Diaspora; Hong Kong Film, Hollywood and New Global Cinema: No Film is an Island; New Korean Cinema; and The Politics of Community.
+He is a member of the editorial board for Journal of Japanese and Korean Cinema, Film Matters, and the Hong Kong University Press.
+He has published in peer-reviewed journals such as Asian Cinema, Journal of Chinese Cinema, Journal of Japanese and Korean Cinema, Journal of Korean Studies, Post Script, and Quarterly Review of Film and Video.
+He contributed chapters in the following anthologies: Handbook of Asian Cinema, Towards Sustainable Economics and Security Relations in East Asia: U.S. and ROK Policy Options; Korean Wave; Chinese Connections: Critical Perspectives on Film, Identity, and Diaspora; Hong Kong Film, Hollywood and New Global Cinema: No Film is an Island; New Korean Cinema; and The Politics of Community.
 He is co-editor of Handbook of Asian Cinema.

 Courses taught at the Department

 *RRST: Run Run Shaw Tower